Karlin & KarlinN/a

 Laparoscopic cholecystectomy (gallbladder removal) became popular in the late 1980s, and quickly became one of the most common surgical procedures in America.
 More than 750,000 “lap chole” procedures are performed every year.
 Unfortunately, the complication rate for laparoscopic cholecystectomy remains higher than the complication rate for open cholecystectomy.

 The most common complications related to medical malpractice include bile duct injuries, excessive bleeding, bowel perforation, and burns to the hepatic ducts.
-Below are descriptions of some of the most common types of malpractice we have seen in our legal work.

-There are methods for discovering complications during the procedure, such as a use of a cholangiogram.
+There are methods for discovering complications during the procedure, such as the use of a cholangiogram.
 Between 2% and 15% of lap chole procedures are “converted” to an open procedure, most commonly because of acute cholecystitis, when bile becomes trapped in the gallbladder.
 If these complications are identified correctly, then a recovery procedure can begin, like an ERCP (endoscopic retrograde cholangiopancreatogram) under anesthesia with stents.
 Yet, doctors often ignore the signs of a problem and complete the surgery.
 When that happens, the patient can develop severe complications from the untreated injury including infection, cholangitis, sepsis, and death.